David P. Weber: Dismissal and lawsuit

 Weber worked at the SEC until October 31, 2012, when, months after becoming a whistleblower accusing the SEC of significant misconduct in the Madoff and Stanford investigations, cyber compromise of NASDAQ, as well as SEC's most senior management misconduct, he was fired for supposedly unrelated reasons.
 He sued the SEC in federal court in Washington, D.C., in November 2012, saying he was wrongfully terminated and retaliated against for trying to investigate misconduct at the SEC and for coming forward as a whistleblower.
 Less than two weeks after Weber's suits were filed, the Chairman of the SEC resigned.

 Kotz responded to the civil lawsuit saying that: "for some inexplicable reason, my name has been dragged through the mud in the most ludicrous and unbelievable allegations."
 The SEC said it would "vigorously contest" the lawsuit.
 Yet, the allegations against Kotz were proven to be true, and the SEC did not contest the lawsuit, or even file an answer.
 Instead of vigorously contesting the lawsuit as promised, in June 2013, the SEC settled the lawsuits with Weber by paying him, reinstating him from the date of his dismissal, and clearing his personnel and security records.
 Weber purportedly received the third largest federal employee whistleblower payment to date.
 Despite being reinstated, Weber decided not to return to his former position, instead becoming a university faculty member, and growing his forensic investigations practice.
-In October 2015, the Syracuse University College of Law named Weber as one of the first recipients of the new "Syracuse Law Alumni Honors" award for "distinguished achievements."
+In October 2015, Syracuse University College of Law named Weber as one of the first year's recipients of the new "Syracuse Law Alumni Honors" award for "distinguished achievements."